Nexmo/station/_documentation/messaging/us-short-codes/guides/alerts.md

 source: '_examples/messaging/us-short-codes-api/generic/delivery-receipt'
 ```

-> Note: remember to send return *200 ok* when you receive the delivery receipt.
+> Note: remember to send return *200 OK* when you receive the delivery receipt.